-- For providers and commissioners to strengthen their relationship and continue to work together to improve outcomes for Inverclyde's service users. - Work effectively to create capacity to utilise the budgets we have in order to meet the increasing demand on Inverclyde's Health and Social Care Services.
+- For providers and commissioners to strengthen their relationship and continue to work together to improve outcomes for Inverclyde's service users. - To work effectively to create capacity to utilise the budgets we have in order to meet the increasing demand on Inverclyde's Health and Social Care Services.

-Inverclyde Health and Social Care Partnership in return would ask the market to provide feedback, bring opportunities for improvement and raise concerns with a focus on solutions.
-Engagement will take place through existing communication channels and provider forums, with the aim of developing a joint action plan to support the delivery of the Market Facilitation and Commissioning Plan.
+Inverclyde Health and Social Care Partnership in return would ask the market to provide feedback, bring opportunities for improvement and raise concerns with a focus on solutions to ensure we embed continuous service improvement into our day to day business in line with the principles of integration underpinned by Legislation.
+Engagement will take place through existing and new communication and engagement channels and in line with agreed standards as outlined in the revised Communications and Engagement Strategy, as well as the work being carried out within our six Locality Planning Groups (LPGs), and Provider Forums.
+Through these routes we will realise with the aim of developing a joint action plan to support the delivery of the Market Facilitation and Commissioning Plan.

-The aim of the plan is to communicate these messages and thereafter enable and provide a basis for early engagement and consultation with the market on how best to respond to these key messages.
+The aim of the plan is to communicate these messages and thereafter enable and provide a basis for early engagement and onging collaboration with the market on how best to respond to these key messages.